 Jesus even said at that meal in another parable about a man who came home, I'm going to put on a towel and an apron, and I'm going to go around and serve you.
 That's just astonishing to me.

 So the extent of our inheritance is we are joint heirs with Christ.
 Everything He enjoys in the kingdom, we will also j...enjoy, including ruling and reigning and honor and glory.
 It's an incredible truth.

 If children, heirs, also heirs of God and fellow heirs with Christ.
 The very glory of Christ will be our glory.
 It'll be like Moses, who back in 2 Corinthians, came down the mountain.
 You remember in...rehearses, Paul rehearses for us how the glory of God was shining on his face, only it kept fading.
 It'll shine through us, but it'll never fail...fade.

 First Peter, I love it, 1 Peter 1:4, "An inheritance imperishable, undefiled, and will not fade away, reserved in heaven for you, who are protected by the power of God through faith for a salvation ready to be revealed in the last time."
 You're protected.
 It's there.
 It's just waiting for you to show up.
-It's gonna stay there, and you're gonna prete...be protected to make sure you get there...
+It's going to stay there, and you're going to prete...be protected to make sure you get there.

 This is what God has prepared for those that love Him.
 This is the ultimate glory.
 This is what Paul meant when he said in Romans 5:2, "We rejoice in the hope of the glory of God.
 We rejoice in the hope of the glory of God."